 - Pressure necrosis (pressure sores) – The pressure of the electrodes of the collar against the dog’s neck can damage the dog’s skin and cause sores over time.

 - Electrical burns – There’s some controversy over whether it’s actually possible for electric collars to cause burns, but there are many anecdotal reports from veterinarians, trainers, and dog owners of burns on dog’s necks from shock collars.
-However, whether these are actual “burns” or some other type of injury to the skin, there is no question that this is harm is being caused by electric collars.
+However, whether these are actual “burns” or some other type of injury to the skin, there is no question that the electric collars are causing the harm.

 Punishment-Based Training Causes Stress and Inhibit Learning